slothhy/stockx-inventory-updater/README.md

 Feel free to report any bugs running the script.

 ## To-do
-* Database to store all sales of a fetched product
 * Autorun script daily or weekly (tough with dem captchas)
 * Notify user if desired price is far off the average sale or last sale